A Hands-On Introduction to Deep Q-Learning using OpenAI Gym in Python

 In this article, I aim to help you take your first steps into the world of deep reinforcement learning.
 We’ll use one of the most popular algorithms in RL, deep Q-learning, to understand how deep RL works.
 And the icing on the cake?
 We will implement all our learning in an awesome case study using Python.

 - Why ‘Deep’ Q-Learning?

-- Challenges of Deep Reinforcement Learning as compared to Deep Learning
+- Challenges in Deep RL as Compared to Deep Learning

-- Implementing Deep Q-Learning in Python using Keras & Gym
+- Implementing Deep Q-Learning in Python using Keras & OpenAI Gym

 The Road to Q-Learning

 There are certain concepts you should be aware of before wading into the depths of deep reinforcement learning.
 Don’t worry, I’ve got you covered.

 I have previously written various articles on the nuts and bolts of reinforcement learning to introduce concepts like multi-armed bandit, dynamic programming, Monte Carlo learning and temporal differencing.
 I recommend going through these guides in the below sequence: